skrattaren/apf.rst/apf.rst

   when "`The Truth`_" was released, six years after "`The Discworld Companion`_" was written.
 His name is a composition of the names Wynkyn de Worde and William Caxton.
-In 1474 Caxton printed the first book in the English language, a translation of "`The Recuyell of the Historyes of Troy`_".
+In 1474 Caxton printed the first book in the English language, a translation of **The Recuyell of the Historyes of Troy**.
 In his career he printed more than 70 books, 20 of them his own translations from the Latin, French, and Dutch.
 Wynkyn de Worde was his successor.